Birmingham Pride Accessibility Policy: 2022

 There are a great number of hotel rooms and apartments in Birmingham City Centre.

+The closest to the action is the Ibis Birmingham New Street which has 2 accessible rooms, and is a literal stone’s throw from the Gay Village.
 However, Pride can be a noisy affair and tends to go on well into the evening, so if a good night’s sleep is more important than being walking distance from the action we’d recommend staying in other areas of Birmingham city centre or a surrounding suburb.

 We know that one of the biggest barriers to celebrating Pride is finance, especially in the current economic client and in times when LGBTQ+ people face harsh economic discrimination.
 This is why we are providing cheaper street party tickets and complementary carers tickets.